Last Updated on February 24, 2024 by Goya

 Don’t get me wrong, I am not complaining.
 This is exactly what to expect visiting Italy, and the Vatican Museums on a Saturday no less, in the height of summer and busy season.
 But I would be remiss if I didn’t point out that if you want to enjoy the museums at your own pace, with less crowd and heat, perhaps coming on a weekday (except for Mondays when other museums are closed) or during autumn/winter months might be better.

-After feasting our eyes on the mesmerising work of Michelangelo in the Sistine Chapel (where it is forbidden to talk or take pictures, so I will have to point you to Google Images instead), we leave the Vatican Museums full on art, but hungry for some carbs.
+After feasting our eyes on the mesmerising work of Michelangelo in the Sistine Chapel (where it is forbidden to talk or take pictures, so I will have to point you to Google Images instead), we leave the Vatican Museums full-on art, but hungry for some carbs.

 Lunch at Il Sorpasso fits the bill perfectly: